Happiness and Practical Wisdom

 Aristotle thinks that a defining feature of animals is the capacity for perception and that along with this capacity there is a capacity for desire and for pleasure and pain.
-Animals must behave in certain ways in certain circumstances if they are to survive.
-Perception is how they become aware of their circumstances, and desire is what moves them to engage in appropriate behavior in these circumstances.
-All animals engage in such behavior, but this behavior is the not the result of what Aristotle understands as reason.
+Animals must behave in certain ways if they are to survive.
+Perception is how they become aware of their circumstances, and desire is what moves them to engage in appropriate behavior.
+All animals behave in this way, but for Aristotle none of this behavior is the result of reason.